Rust shooting incident: Rehearsal and shooting incident

 Hutchins was flown by helicopter to the University of New Mexico Hospital in Albuquerque, where she was pronounced dead.
 Souza was treated by EMS and transported by ambulance to Christus St. Vincent Regional Medical Center in Santa Fe, where he was admitted and released by the following morning.

-As a result of the incident, production on Rust was suspended indefinitely, though co-producer Anjul Nigam was confident the film would resume production once the investigation ends.
+As a result of the incident, production on Rust was suspended indefinitely, though co-producer Anjul Nigam was confident the film would resume production once the investigation ended.
 However, Nigam later clarified that he meant to express optimism and hope, rather than confidence, as he stated that many involved in the production hope to honor Hutchins by completing her final work.

 Criminal charges

 Investigation

 On October 21, the Santa Fe County Sheriff's Office said it was investigating "what type of projectile was discharged" and how the event occurred.
 Baldwin was questioned and left without charges filed.

 On October 22, Baldwin sent out a tweet expressing his shock and sadness.
 He also indicated his full cooperation in the ongoing police investigation regarding the incident, which the Sheriff's Office confirmed.
 On October 22, the Santa Fe County Magistrate issued two search warrants.
 In an affidavit, the Sheriff's Office said neither Halls nor Baldwin knew the gun was loaded.
 On October 27, after issuing another search warrant, the department said they had recovered over 600 items as evidence, including 500 rounds of ammunition which were a mix of blanks, dummy rounds and suspected live rounds.
 They added that a projectile had been recovered from Souza's shoulder, which they categorized as a suspected live round.

-The incident is also under investigation by the state's First Judicial District Attorney, as well as the New Mexico Occupational Health and Safety Bureau, and the Federal Bureau of Investigation.
-The film's production company, Rust Movie Productions, is conducting an internal review.
+The incident was also under investigation by the state's First Judicial District Attorney, as well as the New Mexico Occupational Health and Safety Bureau, and the Federal Bureau of Investigation.
+The film's production company, Rust Movie Productions, was conducting an internal review.
 On October 26, the film's producers said they had hired a legal team from Jenner & Block to conduct an investigation and interview the cast and crew about the incident.
 On the same day, women's rights attorney Gloria Allred and her law firm Allred, Maroko & Goldberg were confirmed to be investigating the incident and representing Rust script supervisor Mamie Mitchell.
 On October 28, Halls hired Albuquerque attorney Lisa Torraco as his defense lawyer; Gutierrez-Reed hired former Assistant U.S. Attorney Jason Bowles as her lawyer.